-I enjoy using Trello so much, I wrote a whole book on it!
+I enjoy Trello so much, I wrote two books on it!
+Pick your flavor.

 Now available in the Kindle Store.
 An abbreviated version of this ebook is below.